PHRESHR/FEDS/README.md

 # Walkthrough
 1. JSPM is built ontop of [SystemJS](https://github.com/systemjs/systemjs) which uses a polyfill for the new ES6 module loader that will eventually be supportedly natively.
 This means that there is no intermediate build process before your files are served.
 Instead, the module loader will load (and transpile) only the files it needs at runtime.
 When you're ready for deployment, JSPM can also bundle your app for production (very much like webpack here).
 2. JSPM abstracts dependency management.
 You can `jspm install` any package that lives on bower, npm, or github and use the ES6 `import` syntax all the same on them.

- # Walkthrough
-## How is this different than Webpack?
-Webpack builds your application into a single package before you serve it to the client.
-JSPM is different for two major reasons:
- 1. JSPM is built ontop of [SystemJS](https://github.com/systemjs/systemjs) which uses a polyfill for the new ES6 module loader that will eventually be supportedly natively.
-This means that there is no intermediate build process before your files are served.
-Instead, the module loader will load (and transpile) only the files it needs at runtime.
-When you're ready for deployment, JSPM can also bundle your app for production (very much like webpack here).
- 2. JSPM abstracts dependency management.
-You can `jspm install` any package that lives on bower, npm, or github and use the ES6 `import` syntax all the same on them.

 ## Build System
 This branch of NG6 uses the power of JSPM and Gulp together for its build system.
 Yes, you don't need Gulp if you're using JSPM.
 This is true if your build system is only responsible for file manipulation, which ours is not.